mir-group/phoebe/doc/sphinx/source/tutorials/elWanTransport.rst

 The algorithms are described in the Theory section of this manual, and we assume a basic familiarity with Quantum ESPRESSO (see tutorials on phonons on Quantum ESPRESSO's website https://www.quantum-espresso.org/resources/tutorials , and a working knowledge of Wannier90 (although you should still be able to follow this tutorial).

-Step 1: patch Quantum ESPRESSO
+Step 1: Patch Quantum ESPRESSO
 ------------------------------

 As we discussed in the @ref thCOMPILEPHQE page, we need to use a custom modification of Quantum ESPRESSO (which we modified to impose the symmetric properties of the wavefunction).